 My research interests:

-PhD thesis (working title): Philosophy of Science at the Intersection of the Priority Rule, Replicability and Scientific Novelty (supervisor: Prof Dr Cornelis Menke)
+PhD thesis (working title): Philosophy of Science at the Intersection of the Priority Rule, Replicability and Scientific Novelty (supervisor: Prof. Dr. Cornelis Menke; second supervisor: Prof. Dr. Torsten Wilholt)

 The main aim of my research within GRK 2073 Integrating Ethics and Epistemology of Scientific Research is to explore epistemological and ethical issues arising from the debates about the functional role of the priority rule in producing scientific novelty and its apparent detrimental impact on scientific integrity, including replication studies.